warteamx/rosarabbit/source/books/psyque/The_power_of_regret-Daniel_H_Pink.md

+---
+title: The Power of Regret
+---

-# 📚 Book Review - *The Power of Regret* by Daniel H. Pink
+## 📚 Book Review - *The Power of Regret* by Daniel H. Pink

 ---